Long-Term Care Home Services Review

-The Elliott is a not-for-profit, registered charitable corporation operating a long-term care facility in Guelph.
+The Elliott is a not-for-profit, registered-block charitable corporation operating a long-term care facility in Guelph.
 The board of trustees for The Elliott is appointed by Guelph City Council.

 Guelph’s new long-term care arrangement takes effect February 1, 2015, and the County of Wellington will continue operating the Wellington Terrace without financial support from the City.

 - Long-term Care Elliot Strategy – Staff Report March 19, 2014

 - Long-term Care Elliot Strategy – presented to Community and Social Services Committee March 19, 2014

 - Business Case Scope and Request for Funding – Staff Report September 17, 2013

 - Long-term Care Project Findings Report – Staff report, May 14, 2013

 - Long-Term Care Sector Backgrounder – Staff Report, January 17, 2013

 - Wellington Terrace – County of Wellington owned and operated long-term care home

 - Municipal Implications of Living Longer, Living Well – Recommendations from Dr. Sinha’s report of interest to the municipal sector